ic3-software/ic3-reporting-api/doc/plugin/Theme.md

 the specific needs and give a consistent look through all dashboards.
 A theme allows for specifying the typographies, colors, components styles, variants, etc.

+You can check the source code [ic3-demo-plugin-theme](https://github.com/ic3-software/ic3-demo-plugin-theme) project for detailed information about creating a new theme.

 ### Typography

 Allows for setting the font(-s) used in the dashboard.
 You have a set of 13 predefined variants (h1,h2,h3..) that might